dingusxmcgee/Render_Resources/README.md

 JerKey - Prime_E/Alice style 30% with wristrest - Created to fit the Jerkin PCB by Worldspawn.

-If you use these files, please give credit to me, the creator as "dingusxmcgee_ / hOnK" Thank you :)
+If you use these files, please give credit to me, the creator as "dingusxmcgee_ / hOnK"
+Any questions, you can reach me on discord at dingusxmcgee_#1691
+Thank you :)